Yalgie/tcf-quiz/README.md

 Getting started is quick and easy.
 Follow the steps below:

 ####Step 1
-Download the repo and copy the minified files from the `/dist` folder and put them wherever you want.
+Download the repo by running `bower install tcf-quiz` or download the repo here on git.
+Then copy the minified files from the `/dist` folder and put them wherever you want.

 ####Step 2
 Link to the files you've copied inside your HTML document.